How Can Elsie Run?

 Again Paul said in 2 Timothy 4:7, “I have fought the good fight, I have finished the race, I have kept the faith.”
 Finishing the race means keeping faith.
 It is a race against unbelief, not against aging.

-Another way to put it is that the fight is a fight to keep hoping in God. “[Christ] will present you holy and blameless and irreproachable before [God] provided that you continue in the faith, stable and steadfast, not shifting from the hope of the gospel.”
+Another way to put it is that the fight is a fight to keep hoping in God.
+Christ “will present you holy and blameless and above reproach before [God], if indeed you continue in the faith, stable and steadfast, not shifting from the hope of the gospel.”
 Finishing the race means not giving up the hope of the gospel.
 It is a race against hopelessness, not against flawlessness.

-When we cheer on the diseased or aging runners who run their final laps in hospital beds, what we are really saying is, “Do not throw away your confidence which has great reward” (Hebrews 10:35).
+When we cheer on the diseased or aging runners who run their final laps in hospital beds, what we are really saying is: “Do not throw away your confidence, which has a great reward” (Hebrews 10:35).
 The finishing line is crossed in the end, not by a burst of human energy, but by collapsing into the arms of God.

 Devoted to helping Elsie (and you) finish the race,